fghaas/cephalocon2019-rbdmirror/markdown/performance.md

 And that is true for large-ish I/O sizes, as we can see here on the right-hand side of the chart where we’re in 128K to 4M per write territory, but for small writes the overhead is truly astounding — yes that *is* really a factor of 10 for 4K writes.

-My untested hypothesis for this is that the partial RADOS object writes (4K writes on 4M objects) that `librbd` needs to do here play really badly with journaling.
+Word from this very conference is that you can address this with the `rbd_journal_object_flush_*` librbd options.
+In pre-Nautilus, this is something you need to set on *every* client.
+From Nautilus onward, you can set it centrally with cluster config options that also propagate to the clients.
+This is something I have yet to test.

 <!-- .slide: data-timing="15" -->